 These medications work quickly to relax the muscles around your airways and ease symptoms like coughing and shortness of breath.
 You take them through an inhaler.
 The effects last for about 4 to 6 hours.
 You use them only when you have symptoms, or before you exercise.

-These drugs are helpful for people who only have symptoms from time to time.
+These drugs can help if you only have symptoms from time to time.
 Short-acting bronchodilators may include:

 - Albuterol (ProAir HFA, Ventolin HFA)